Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Changelog for 2.4.3l "Hugi"

+Quality of Life:
+- The Engineer can now be automated.
+- The Painter can now be automated

 Characters:
+- Rudolf König (random Austrian Astronomer)
 - Karl Ludwig Littrow (random Austrian Astronomer)
 - Otto Littrow (random Austrian Astronomer and Physicist)
 - Joseph Rheden (random Austrian Astronomer)